mantl/mantl/docs/getting_started/triton.rst

 Once your provider is set up, customize your modules (mainly for the variables ending in ``_count`` to control scaling.)
-Run ``terraform get`` to prepare the modules, ``terraform plan`` to see what will be created, and ``terraform apply`` to provision the clsuter.
+Run ``terraform get`` to prepare the modules, ``terraform plan`` to see what will be created, and ``terraform apply`` to provision the cluster.
 Afterwards, you can use the instructions in :doc:`getting started <index>` to install Mantl on your new cluster.

 Configuring DNS